Beatrice de Graaf

 Beatrice A. de Graaf (born 19 April 1976) is a Dutch history professor at the Faculty of Humanities at Utrecht University.
-Her areas of expertise are terrorism, international relations & security and the modern history of Europe.
+Her areas of expertise are terrorism, international relations and security and the modern history of Europe.

 Career

 De Graaf studied History and German at the University of Utrecht and the University of Bonn.
 In December 2004 she obtained her PhD with a dissertation on the relationship between the GDR, the peace movement and the Dutch churches.
 In 2005 she received the Max van der Stoel Human Rights Prize.
 After her PhD, De Graaf worked in Utrecht as a university lecturer.
 In 2007 she transferred to Leiden University, where she co-founded the Centre for Terrorism and Counterterrorism (CTC), attached to The Hague campus.
 In 2012, she was appointed professor of 'Conflict and security in historical perspective' at the CTC.
 In February 2014 she returned to Utrecht University, where she holds the chair entitled 'History of International Relations & Global Governance'.

 As a historian, De Graaf puts security and counterterrorism in a historical context and aims to not only target an international-scientific audience but also contribute to a deeper understanding of these phenomena with her public books.
 Her book Against Terror.
 How Europe became safe after Napoleon (2018), was nominated for the Libris History Prize.
 Her 2021 book Radical Redemption: What Terrorists Believe was nominated for the Prize for the Most Important Book of the Year in the Netherlands, and for the Trouw and Nederlands Dagblad Best Theology Book in 2021/22.

 De Graaf's overarching research theme is the history of security and (counter)terrorism since the nineteenth century.
 Between 2009 and 2013 she conducted research in this area with a grant funded by the Dutch Research Council for the project Enemies of the State, and as a Fellow of the Netherlands Institute for Advanced Study (NIAS).
 In 2014 she received an ERC Consolidator Grant for the Securing Europe: Fighting its Enemies Project, for which she and a team of historians conducted research into the development of European security regimes between 1815 and 1914.
 She also carries out various research activities into terrorism and security in the twenty-first century, such as on the social effects of lawsuits against terrorists.
 In Terrorists on Trial, and several other publications, she shows how the 'pre-emptive turn' has also made its appearance in law, and how terrorism trials have increasingly become the subject of risk justice.